MicroEJ/docs/SDK6UserGuide/testProject.rst

 ``@AfterClass``, ``@Before``, ``@BeforeClass``, ``@Ignore``, ``@Test``.

 Each test case entry point must be declared using the ``org.junit.Test`` annotation (``@Test`` before a method declaration).
-Please refer to JUnit documentation to get details on usage of other annotations.
+Refer to JUnit documentation to get details on usage of other annotations.

 Test on Simulator
 -----------------